The X Factor (British TV series) series 9: Winner's single

 On 31 October 2012, it was reported that there would not be a charity single released by the finalists this year, as there was in the previous four years, and that the winner's single may be released for charity to give it a greater chance of reaching number one.
 This was confirmed by Simon Cowell on 28 November, who announced that the single would be released on 9 December and that 100% of the profits would go to children's charity Together for Short Lives.
 The winners' songs were revealed on 8 December 2012, with Arthur to release "Impossible" as his debut single.
 If he had won, Douglas would have released "Let It Be", while Christopher Maloney's winner's song would have been "The Reason", and Union J's would have been "Skyscraper".
+Ella Henderson and Rylan Clark revealed in a 2025 podcast interview that their winner singles would’ve been cover's of "Forever" (which was later released by 2015 winner Louisa Johnson) and "I Wanna Dance with Somebody".

 Reception

 Ratings

 This series' launch was the lowest-rated launch episode of the show since series 3, seen by 8.09 million viewers according to overnight figures, a 39.4% share of the total viewing audience at the time, on ITV1 between 8 pm and 9.15 pm and 616,000 (2.9%) on ITV1+1.
 It peaked with 9.2 million in the last half-hour.
 The average figure of 8.1 million was down 2.7 million from the previous year.
 The following week, the ratings increased to an average of 8.4 million, but by the fourth episode, the ratings had dropped to an overnight average of 7.7 million, 2.9 million fewer than the previous year.
 The fifth episode was the first broadcast on a Sunday, and ratings were still down from the previous year, though The X Factor was the most watched programme on any channel on both days.
 The following week, Strictly Come Dancing was launched on BBC One, and although the shows did not directly clash, The X Factor had more viewers based on average overnight figures, though Strictly Come Dancing had a higher peak rating of 9.8 million compared to The X Factor's 9.5 million.
 The next day, The X Factor also received more viewers than the first episode in the third series of Downton Abbey.
 The two bootcamp episodes performed similarly to the previous week, though the Sunday night episode received 400,000 fewer viewers than the previous week.
 The episode in which the final 12 contestants were revealed was watched by an overnight average of 9.46 million viewers, and was beaten by Downton Abbey for the first time.